 ZāZEN Properties’ The Hub Residences celebrates unprecedented success, achieves 100% sales in its first week of launch

-(MENAFN- Atteline) * 95% sold out on launch day.
-Remaining inventory sold in a week.

-* One-bedroom and three-bedrooms with maid room sold out first followed by two-bedroom with maids' room.
-First of its kind, Townhouse apartments were a resounding success

-Dubai, UAE – 08 January 2025: ZāZEN Properties, a leading sustainable and award-winning Real estate developer in the UAE, proudly announced the overwhelming success it received for its latest development, The Hub Residences by ZāZEN in Al Furjan.
+(MENAFN- Atteline) Dubai, UAE – 08 January 2025: ZāZEN Properties, a leading sustainable and award-winning real estate developer in the UAE, proudly announced the overwhelming success it received for its latest development, The Hub Residences by ZāZEN in Al Furjan.
 Selling over 95% on launch day and completing sales just a few days later, this development solidifies ZāZEN Properties’ leadership in Dubai’s flourishing off-plan real estate market.

 With all one-bedroom and three-bedroom units featuring maids' rooms selling out immediately at launch and two-bedroom units following within the next few hours, The Hub Residences demonstrated extraordinary demand from both end-users and investors.
 The two-bedroom units with maids' rooms, a standout offering across ZāZEN’s portfolio, achieved a 90% sale rate at launch, while 95% of their new product, the Townhouse apartments, were sold on the first day, setting a new benchmark in Al Furjan.